North Dakota Elections

 Besides the voter qualifications above, a naturalized US citizen must get an updated North Dakota ID before voting in an election if they had a North Dakota ID before they were naturalized.
 Learn more from the state's resource.

-Where do I vote if I am a college student living away from home?
+Where do I vote if I'm a college student?

-If you live away from home as a college student, you can vote in your hometown elections if your address is associated with your home address.
-You can apply to vote by mail (absentee) or travel home to vote in-person.
+2) If you've moved to a new city within the state for college, you can vote in your hometown if the address on your North Dakota ID is still associated with your hometown address.
+You can apply to vote an absentee/mail ballot or travel home to vote in person.

-To vote in your college town within the state, you need to update your ID to reflect your address at school, or you can bring your valid North Dakota ID + your school ID + a supplemental document from your university to vote.
+3) To vote in your college town, you must update the address on your North Dakota ID, which can be done online, or you can bring your North Dakota ID + your school ID + a supplemental document from your university to vote.
 Learn more from the state's resource.

 What provisions are there for voters with disabilities?

 Any voter may also ask for assistance from election judges at a polling location or opt to use the ADA-compliant ExpressVote device.
 Voters can use these touch-screens to select their choices, then print out a paper ballot for tabulation.
-For more information, visit ND P&A's website and The Arc of the US' voting page.
+For more information, visit ND Protection & Advocacy's website.

 How can I vote if I am homeless or living in temporary housing?